 If you would like to bring a small dog into your life, you may have assumed that you need to start with a puppy.
 But have you ever considered providing a home for an adult small dog from a reputable rescue shelter or rehoming charity?
 There are thousands of wonderful small dogs looking for a new forever home, and your ideal small dog could be one of them.

-Many small dogs end up in a rehoming shelter because of a change in circumstances at home – divorce, the birth of a new baby, owner’s death or a house move can all make owning a dog impossible, even a small dog.
+Rehoming small dogs is sometimes necessary because of a change in circumstances at home – divorce, the birth of a new baby, owner’s death or a house move can all make owning a dog impossible, even a small dog.
 Reputable shelters usually have a wide range of dogs, including popular small dog breeds from puppyhood to middle age.

-Not all small dogs who are looking to be rehomed have behaviour problems – the majority are friendly, sociable dogs who will quickly settle into a new home.
+Not all small rescue dogs have behaviour problems – the majority are friendly, sociable dogs who will quickly settle into a new home.
 Reputable rehoming charities thoroughly assess and rehabilitate the dogs in their care, and they are very careful to match rehoming applications with exactly the right dog.

-The downside of rehoming an adult small dog is that he may take longer to settle and adapt to your household than a puppy would, and he may already have what it appears to you as unwanted behaviour patterns.
+The downside of rehoming small rescue dogs is that they may take longer to settle and adapt to your household than a puppy would, and they may already have what it appears to you as unwanted behaviour patterns.
 Gentle education and patience are the key.
 The shelter and your vet will provide essential advice for you to succeed in this journey.

 There are rehoming organisations that specialise in small dog breeds, so if you know which breed you want, it’s worth checking those first.
 Some rehoming charities allow you to visit and interact with their dogs on open days and evenings; others carry comprehensive online details of the dogs in their care.